 A covered entity is required to agree to an individual’s request to restrict the disclosure of their PHI to a health plan when both of the following conditions are met: (1) the disclosure is for payment or health care operations and is not otherwise required by law; and (2) the PHI pertains solely to a health care item or service for which the individual, or a person other than the health plan on behalf of the individual, has paid the covered entity in full.8 For example, if an individual pays for a reproductive health care visit out-of-pocket in full and requests that the covered health care provider not submit PHI about that visit in a separate claim for follow-up care to their health plan, the provider must agree to the requested restriction.

-- 3. An individual also may request to restrict disclosures to persons involved in the individual’s health care or payment for health care; or disclosures to notify family members or others about the individual’s general condition, location, or death.
+- back to note 2 3.
+An individual also may request to restrict disclosures to persons involved in the individual’s health care or payment for health care; or disclosures to notify family members or others about the individual’s general condition, location, or death.
 See 45 CFR 164.522(a)(1)(i).

-- 4. See 45 CFR 164.522(a)(1)(ii).
+- back to note 3 4.
+See 45 CFR 164.522(a)(1)(ii).
 However, a covered entity cannot make certain disclosures of PHI to an individual’s family member or other person involved in the individual’s health care or payment for health care if the individual requests a restriction of such disclosures, because the Privacy Rule generally does not permit such disclosures if the individual objects.
 See 45 CFR 164.510(b).